Anderson Localization and Swing Mobility Edge in Curved Spacetime: Introduction

-In addition to disordered systems, the 1D Aubry-Andr\'e-Harper (AAH) model is a quasiperiodic system and has been eye-catching as one of the simplest systems to demonstrate the localized-extended phase transition~\cite{PGHarper1955,SAubry1980}.
-The quasiperiodic potential is incommensurate with the lattice space, which exhibits disorder in a small scale while order in a large scale.
-In other words, a quasiperiodic AAH model can be regarded as a limbo system between disorder and order.
-Due to the self-duality of AAH model, the system is characterized by the extended phase (localized phase) when the quasiperiodic potential is less than (greater than) the critical value, and the corresponding eigenstates are all in extended (localized) states~\cite{SAubry1980}.
+In addition to disordered systems, the 1D Aubry-Andr\'e-Harper (AAH) model, as a typical quasiperiodic system, has been eye-catching as one of the simplest systems to demonstrate the localized-extended phase transition~\cite{PGHarper1955,SAubry1980}.
+The quasiperiodic potential is incommensurate with the lattice space, which can be regarded as a limbo system between disorder and order.
+Due to the self-duality of AAH model, the system is characterized by an extended phase (localized phase) when the quasiperiodic potential is less than (greater than) the critical value, and the corresponding eigenstates are all in extended (localized) states~\cite{SAubry1980}.
+Therefore, compared with low-dimensional random disordered systems, quasi-periodic systems can exhibit the localized and extended phase transitions more efficiently.
 The AAH model is also valuable in studying topological phases in quasicrystals for the reason that it can be mapped to the 2D integer quantum Hall effect by a continuous U(1) gauge transformation~\cite{FMei2012,YEKraus2012a,YEKraus2012b,LJLang2012a,LJLang2012b,XCai2013,SGaneshan2013,HJiang2019,QBZeng2020,GQZhang2021,LZTang2021,LZTang2022,YPWu2022}.
-Apart from the standard AAH model, the extended one has also become a hot topic in recent studies, where the mobility edge can be obtained by introducing a long-range correlation~\cite{XDeng2019,NRoy2021} or reconstructing the quasiperiodic potential~\cite{SDSarma1988,SGaneshan2015,XLi2017,HYao2019,YWang2020,DDwiputra2022}, and many-body localization can be studied by exerting many-body interaction~\cite{SIyer2013,VMastropietro2015,SZhang2018,YYoo2020,DWZhang2020}.
-So far, the quasiperiodic system has been realized experimentally in various platforms~\cite{GRoati2008, HPLuschen2018,MSchreiber2015,PBordia2017}
+Apart from the standard AAH model, the studies on novel quasiperiodic systems have become a hot topic, where the mobility edge can be obtained by introducing a long-range correlation~\cite{XDeng2019,NRoy2021} or reconstructing the quasiperiodic potential~\cite{SDSarma1988,SGaneshan2015,XLi2017,HYao2019,YWang2020,DDwiputra2022,YCZhang2022}.
+Furthermore, many-body localization can be studied by exerting interaction~\cite{SIyer2013,VMastropietro2015,SZhang2018,YYoo2020,DWZhang2020}.
+So far, the quasiperiodic system has been realized experimentally in various platforms~\cite{GRoati2008,HPLuschen2018,MSchreiber2015,PBordia2017}.